-2. Domain: Complementary Courses (36-45 credits, depending on Domain selected)
+2. Concentration: Complementary Courses (36-45 credits, depending on Concentration selected)

-In addition to the Core, each student chooses a Domain.
-Domains provide a transdisciplinary study of a particular theme or component of the environment.
-The requirements and complementary course sets vary between Domains; these can be viewed by clicking on the links to each Domain, below.
-Except where indicated, all Domains are available through both the Faculty of Science (Downtown Campus), and the Faculty of Agricultural & Environmental Sciences (Macdonald Campus).
+In addition to the Core, each student chooses a Concentration.
+Concentrations provide a transdisciplinary study of a particular theme or component of the environment.
+The requirements and complementary course sets vary between Concentrations; these can be viewed by clicking on the links to each Concentration, below.
+Except where indicated, all Concentrations are available through both the Faculty of Science (Downtown Campus), and the Faculty of Agricultural & Environmental Sciences (Macdonald Campus).

-You can choose one of the following domains in the B.Sc.
+You can choose one of the following Concentrations in the B.Sc.
 Major Environment, or B.Sc.(Ag.Env.Sc.)
 Major Environment:

 Atmospheric Environment and Air Quality Science only

 Ecological Determinants of Health

 Water Environments and Ecosystems